 We believe that a single pastor having essential authority over the other pastors does not represent what the Bible teaches.
 It also shows a lack of wisdom within the expression of church leadership — how can one man care for, disciple, teach, and equip all the people of a church?
 Therefore, we have decided to not have a designation of rank among our pastors since it helps us to model the Biblical structure of leadership.

 The Elders are accountable in three ways.
 First, they are accountable personally like every other member of our Church.
 Second, they are accountable to their fellow Elders of Grace Fellowship.
-Third, as a group, the Elders are accountable according to our church By-Laws which state that any ten members who feel the Elders are violating a Biblical mandate can initiate a meeting with the Elder Leadership Team.
-If this meeting does not bring restoration, then these ten members can call for a church-wide meeting in accordance with special meeting guidelines set up in the church’s By-Laws to address their concerns.
+Third, as a group, the Elders are accountable according to our church By-Laws which provide means for a group of members to bring up concerns should they have reason to think the Elders could be deficient in carrying out their Biblical mandates.
+If this meeting does not bring restoration, then these members have opportunity to call for a church-wide meeting to address their concerns in accordance with special meeting guidelines set in the church’s By-Laws.
 We hope to never see this happen, but it does create accountability at the “highest” level of authority within Grace Fellowship to provoke healthy, God-centered leadership.